How to Upgrade from HDB to Condo in Singapore: The Complete 2026 Guide

 Loan-to-Value (LTV)

-The LTV limit determines the maximum amount an individual can borrow from a bank for a housing loan, which is a percentage of the value of the property purchased.
-If you have no outstanding house loans, the LTV limit is at 75% with a minimum cash down payment of 5%, or an LTV limit of 55% with a minimum cash down payment of 10%.
-For those with one outstanding house loan, the LTV limit is 45% or 25%, with a minimum cash down payment of 25%.
-With two or more outstanding house loans, the LTV limit is capped at 35% or 15% alongside a minimum cash down payment of 25% as well.
-The lower LTV limit will only apply if the loan tenure exceeds 30 years, or if the loan extends beyond the borrower’s age of 65 years.
+The LTV limit determines the maximum amount you can borrow from a bank for a housing loan, as a percentage of the value of the property purchased.
+With no outstanding housing loan, the bank LTV limit is 75%, with a minimum cash down payment of 5% (the remaining 20% may come from cash or CPF).
+For one outstanding housing loan, the LTV limit drops to 45%, and with two or more it is 35%, both requiring a 25% minimum cash down payment.
+These limits are reduced further (to 55%, 25% and 15% respectively) if the loan tenure exceeds 30 years, or if the loan period extends beyond the borrower's age of 65.
+If you are instead taking an HDB concessionary loan for a flat, the HDB loan LTV limit is 75% (reduced from 80% in August 2024).

 Down Payment Requirements

-As an extension of the aforementioned sub-section (i.e: Loan-to-Value), the down payment can consist of only cash, or cash and CPF.
-For your first bank property loan, with a 75% LTV,
+As an extension of the Loan-to-Value section above, your down payment can consist of cash only, or cash and CPF.
+For your first bank property loan at 75% LTV, you must pay at least 5% of the price in cash, with the remaining 20% payable in cash or CPF.

 Cash: How much personal savings do you plan to use?